ArkadyKid/gulp-template/README.md

 # Gulp template

 ## About
-Template for simple project like landing page, with Twig, Scss, Gulp, ESLint
+Template for simple project like landing page (with minimum js).
+Used Twig, Scss, Gulp, ESLint, Babel
 ## Install

 ````